-There have been trips for GCSE Classicists to Italy, Sicily, and Greece in recent years, and it is expected that these will continue to run.
-Such trips provide the opportunity to see Classical remains in their defiant splendour, and we shall look to resume them as soon as we are able.
+There have been trips for GCSE Latinists to Italy, Sicily, and Greece in recent years.
+Such trips provide the opportunity to see Classical remains in their defiant splendour.

-Greek has been studied at Merchant Taylors' since its foundation, and the School has produced many distinguished Classicists.
+Greek has been studied at Merchant Taylors' since its foundation, and the school has produced many distinguished Classicists.
 It is a highly-respected subject, which is generally regarded as a serious and rigorous academic discipline.
-If you have enjoyed your study of Greek so far, and wish to understand and to appreciate the Classical world in a setting that will encourage discussion and independent thought, then GCSE Greek will prove an enjoyable and a rewarding undertaking.
+If you have enjoyed your study of Greek so far and wish to understand and to appreciate the Classical world in a setting that will encourage discussion and independent thought, then GCSE Greek will prove an enjoyable and a rewarding undertaking.

-P D Harrison Head of Classics pharrison@mtsn.org.uk
+E H Gazeley Acting Head of Classics EHG@mtsn.org.uk